What I mean by that is that they stop being a leader, and start acting like a boss.

 In other words, the leader becomes a not-so-pleasant person that creates a not-so-enjoyable work environment, and brings progress to a screeching halt.

-Therefore it’s really important that we recognize the 15 most significant differences between Boss Man syndrome and real leadership, so we can avoid a rapid descent into mediocrity or failure.
+Therefore it’s really important that we recognize the 15 most significant differences between acting like a boss and being a leader, so we can avoid a rapid descent into mediocrity or failure.

 - A boss only sees things in black and white, while the leader also sees the grey